Bug report #4604

 I intend to address the issues in items 2 and 4 above ASAP, but the restored functionality may be useful to others even with these limitations.

-#5 Updated by Bill Clay about 8 years ago
+#5 Updated by Bill Clay over 8 years ago

 - File incremental-wsf-rev2.patch added